 Where Does Coffee Grow?

 Coffee grows in an astounding number of countries, but the five most popular, according to Statista, are Brazil, Vietnam, Colombia, Indonesia, and Ethiopia.
 These countries account for the vast majority of coffee bean production, and beans from each of these areas have distinct flavor profiles.
+The section of the world where coffee grows, called the Bean Belt or Coffee Belt, is between the Tropic of Capricorn and the Tropic of Cancer.

 How Do Coffee “Beans” Grow?